WinterAxis/ESV-MD-Bible/The_Bible_esv/3_Leviticus/Lev_26.md

 But I will for their sake remember the covenant with their forefathers, whom I brought out of the land of Egypt in the sight of the nations, that I might be their God: I am the LORD."

 ###### 46
-These are the statutes and rules and laws that the LORD made between himself and the people of Israel through Moses on Mount Sinai. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+These are the statutes and rules and laws that the LORD made between himself and the people of Israel through Moses on Mount Sinai.

 ***